greymatter-io/pathogen-greymatter/deploy-svc-pathogen.md

 When you're ready to apply the configurations, follow these steps.

-Make sure you have the [Grey Matter CLI](https://docs.greymatter.io/guides/commands-cli) downloaded and installed and configured for your Grey Matter deployment.
+Make sure you have the [Grey Matter CLI](https://docs.greymatter.io/guides/commands-cli) installed and configured for your Grey Matter deployment.
 You can check this by running `greymatter list zone`.
 If you don't see any errors, you should be good to go.

 To apply the files and wire your service into the mesh, run the following: